 The European polo season has begun and the 10 goal world-class players are looking forward to play and to chalking up some serious goals.
-As spectators, on the other hand, we can’t wait to see the fast-paced, warrior-like tournaments and talented, agile ponies – not to mention, of course, dressing up to the nines, getting the fizz in, and everything else that goes on at a day at the polo.
+As spectators, on the other hand, we can’t wait to see the fast-paced, warrior-like tournaments and talented, agile ponies – not to mention, of course, spending time with friends, getting the fizz in, and everything else that goes on at a day at the polo.

 Where is the Polo in Sotogrande?